wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/_index.en.md

 draft: false
 ---

-Creating a capability provider is one of the more involved tasks when working within the wasmCloud ecosystem.
+Creating a capability provider is one of the more involved tasks when working within the wasmcloud ecosystem.
 First, you need to decide if you're creating a new provider for an existing contract or if you're creating an entirely new contract.
 If you don't need to create a new contract, then you can skip to the second step in this guide.

 ### The Sample Use Case